Psychological safety

 Psychological safety is the belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.
 In teams, it refers to team members believing that they can take risks without being shamed by other team members.
-In psychologically safe teams, team members feel accepted and respected.
+In psychologically safe teams, team members feel accepted and respected contributing to a better "experience in the workplace".
 It is also the most studied enabling condition in group dynamics and team learning research.

 Psychological safety benefits organizations and teams in many different ways.
 There are multiple empirically supported consequences of a team being psychologically safe.

 Most of the research on the effects of psychological safety has focused on benefits, but there are some drawbacks that have been studied.

-Overview

 Psychological safety has been an important discussion area in the field of psychology, behavioral management, leadership, teams, and healthcare.
 Results from a number of empirical studies conducted in various regions and countries show that psychological safety plays an important role in workplace effectiveness (Edmondson and Lei, 2014).
 It has consistently played an important role by facilitating ideas and activities to a shared enterprise.
 It also enables teams and organizations to learn and perform and in recent years, it has become a more significant organizational phenomenon due to the increased necessity of learning and innovation.